Signup for our Newsletter

 At Woodland Acres, remnants of the Massachusetts sheep industry abandoned in the 1800s can be observed in the numerous stonewalls running through the woods.
 Vernal Pools, pitch pine regeneration and geological formations are just a few of the natural features to experience.
 Hikers can explore trail connections to conserved land.

-The agricultural practice of sheep grazing left Pigeon Cove mostly deforested, and because the abandonment of the sheep industry came before the time of non-native invasive species that we know today, revegetation came back in the form of pitch pines and native shrubs, making this an unusual example of native regeneration.
+The agricultural practice of sheep grazing by English settlers left Pigeon Cove mostly deforested, and because the abandonment of the sheep industry came before the time of non-native invasive species that we know today, revegetation came back in the form of pitch pines and native shrubs, making this an unusual example of native regeneration.

 In the mid-1990s, permits were granted that would have allowed 75 homes to be constructed on this land.
 Map programs may still show the proposed Juniper and Briarwood Roads; the remnants of these subdivisions roads form the base of the loop trail.
 Piles of dirt and rock -- now covered in vegetation -- are left over from the initial site work.